House GOP ‘big, beautiful bill’ would increase the deficit by $2.4 trillion, CBO says

 The CBO analysis also adds fuel to Democrats’ and budget watchdogs’ claims that the package, which aims to fulfill Trump’s agenda, would worsen the nation’s fiscal outlook while providing big tax cuts for the wealthy.

 Trump and House GOP leaders have already sought to undercut the CBO’s projections, arguing that nonpartisan agency has missed the mark in the past and that its analyses don’t properly account for the economic growth that would result from the tax breaks.
-They have made similar claims about estimates from independent groups that also project a big hit to the deficit.
+They have made similar claims about estimates from independent groups that also project a big hit to the deficit, even when including the current bill’s effect on the economy.

 Minutes after the CBO released its analysis, House Majority Leader Steve Scalise attacked the agency, saying it is once again ignoring the business boom – and resulting revenue growth – that the package will spur.